Apprenticeship and Training

 - Heat and hydro

 - Disability supports (if applicable)

 Participants may be required to contribute towards the cost of training.
-Your actual contribution to retraining will be determined by MTCU.
-There are limits to the amount MTCU will provide for dependent care, accommodation and other factors, such as tuition.
-Staff at our Second Career Assessment office can help.
+Your actual contribution to retraining will be determined by MLITSD.
+There are limits to the amount MLITSD will provide for dependent care, accommodation and other factors, such as tuition.
+Staff at our Better Jobs Ontario Assessment office can help.

-If you answered yes to these questions, a referral to Employment & Training Services for Second Career would be appropriate to review eligibility, suitability and financial need.
+If you answered yes to any of these questions, a referral to Employment & Training Services (ETS) for Better Jobs Ontario would be appropriate to review eligibility, suitability and financial need.

 This Employment Ontario project, program or service is funded in part by the Government of Canada.

-To learn more about Second Career please visit the Ministry of Training, Colleges and Universities website.
+To learn more about Better Jobs Ontario please visit the Ministry of Labour, Immigration, Training and Skills Development website.